Nice to Meet You! How to Introduce Yourself in Japanese Politely and Casually

 では、また — Well then, see you

 This list of phrases might seem a little complicated if you’ve never introduced yourself in Japanese before.
-Keep in mind that you won’t have to use all of these constantly if you’re planning on travelling to or living in Japan.
+Keep in mind that you won’t have to use all of these constantly if you’re planning on traveling to or living in Japan.